keikreutler/ourmachine/src/documents/posts/catching-junk-with-nets.html.md

 ![Catching Dead Satellites with Nets](/images/catching_dead.png)

 *March 23, 2015: One capture concept being explored through ESA's e.Deorbit system study for Active Debris Removal - capturing the satellite in a net attached to either a flexible tether (as seen here) or a rigid connection.
 Credit: ESA*

-<a class="embedly-card" href="http://phys.org/news/2015-03-dead-satellites-nets.html">Catching dead satellites with nets</a>
-<script async src="//cdn.embedly.com/widgets/platform.js" charset="UTF-8"></script>

-air force takes capsules
-navy digs out of sea
-footage is blank – of an empty field have we done wrong?

-The technique of sending air forces to capture satellite fallout it not unique – just recently they announced a new strategy to collect debris from space – whether it's pieces of satellites from high-impact collisions or long-unpowered husks, with the common term of these being space junk – utilizing highly durable fishing nets.

-While I'l

-See if I can reclaim some of this, how these patient attendants which wait on me have simultaneously less and more power than I ever will, and how we can all relate to each other in this large post-nuclear family. *Full enough to go.*

-why we only see space in grayscale

-<a name="2">2</a>: Some footnote